Neural Refinement for Absolute Pose Regression with Feature Synthesis: Abstract

 \section{Abstract}

 Absolute Pose Regression (APR) methods use deep neural networks to directly regress camera poses from RGB images.
-Despite their advantages in inference speed and simplicity, these methods still fall short of the accuracy achieved by geometry-based techniques.
-To address this issue, we propose a new model called the Neural Feature Synthesizer (NeFeS).
-Our approach encodes 3D geometric features during training and renders dense novel view features at test time to refine estimated camera poses from arbitrary APR methods.
-Unlike previous APR works that require additional unlabeled training data, our method leverages implicit geometric constraints during test time using a robust feature field.
-To enhance the robustness of our NeFeS network, we introduce a feature fusion module and a progressive training strategy.
-Our proposed method improves the state-of-the-art single-image APR accuracy by as much as 54.9\% on indoor and outdoor benchmark datasets without additional time-consuming unlabeled data training.
+However, the predominant APR architectures only rely on 2D operations during inference, resulting in limited accuracy of pose estimation due to the lack of 3D geometry constraints or priors.
+In this work, we propose a test-time refinement pipeline that leverages implicit geometric constraints using a robust feature field to enhance the ability of APR methods to use 3D information during inference.
+We also introduce a novel Neural Feature Synthesizer (NeFeS) model, which encodes 3D geometric features during training and directly renders dense novel view features at test time to refine APR methods.
+To enhance the robustness of our model, we introduce a feature fusion module and a progressive training strategy.
+Our proposed method achieves state-of-the-art single-image APR accuracy on indoor and outdoor datasets.
+Code will be released at \url{https://github.com/ActiveVisionLab/NeFeS}.